Azmy Abdelwahab: Career

-Two years later, the Egyptian poet published a new collection of poetry, “Walk in the Storm,” published by Dar Afaq, which is the seventh of the poet’s published works.
-The Diwan consists of four different poems: “For a Man who Carried the Sea on his Shoulders”, “I Will Tell You a Lot”, “Walking in the Storm”, and “Leave Him Alone, Haneen”.
+Two years later, the Egyptian poet published a new collection of poetry, Walk in the Storm, published by Dar Afaq, which is the seventh of the poet's published works.
+The Diwan consists of four different poems: "For a Man who Carried the Sea on his Shoulders", "I Will Tell You a Lot", "Walking in the Storm", and “leave Him Alone, Haneen".
 This book was different from its predecessors in terms of form, as it It included rather long poems celebrating the scenery and poetic narration, as well as some short syllabic poems.
 This book was a political par excellence.
 It dealt with topics that were witnessed in the Egyptian arena at the time.
-Rather, the poet used terms such as “revolution,” “military,” “Brotherhood,” “Salafis,” and other vocabulary that belongs to the public space.included somewhat long poems celebrating the scenery and poetic narration, in addition to some short syllabic poems.
+Rather, the poet used terms such as "revolution", "military", "Brotherhood", "Salafis", and other vocabulary that belongs to the public space.included somewhat long poems celebrating the scenery and poetic narration, in addition to some short syllabic poems.
 This book was a political par excellence.
 It dealt with topics that were witnessed in the Egyptian arena at the time.
-Rather, the poet used terms such as “revolution,” “military,” “Brotherhood,” “Salafis,” and other vocabulary that belongs to the public space.

-In mid-2019, Azmy published a new book under the title “Faces that Look out from the Mirrors of the Soul,” and the Egyptian poet says about this title that it is “an elusive title, for those who read the book might think of its title as a collection of poetry, but if he unpacks and reads, he will face approaches to more than thirty autobiographies.
+In mid-2019, Azmy published a new book under the title Faces that Look out from the Mirrors of the Soul, and the Egyptian poet says about this title that it is "an elusive title, for those who read the book might think of its title as a collection of poetry, but if he unpacks and reads, he will face approaches to more than thirty autobiographies.
 Arabic written by thinkers, writers and critics, and the writer who summons faces from his memory to emerge from the mirrors of his soul speaking for itself.
 In this book, Azmy narrated some biographies that represent another life that the reader did not live with his favorite writer.

 The book includes a number of chapters, the most prominent of which is the chapter “I Am One of Those,” in which he declares his affiliation with the ones he loves and chooses to tell the readers about them.
 The book is divided into six chapters, each of which includes an approach to more than one biography.
 The writer seeks a connecting thread between them, making it a title for the chapter.
-The biographies of poets, for example, make the title of the chapter that includes it “Poets of Grief and Resident Death,” while the last chapter, entitled “Women in the Face of the Storm,” includes names such as Latifa Al-Zayat, Fadwa Toukan and Fatima Mernissi.
+The biographies of poets, for example, make the title of the chapter that includes it "Poets of Grief and Resident Death", while the last chapter, entitled "Women in the Face of the Storm", includes names such as Latifa Al-Zayat, Fadwa Toukan and Fatima Mernissi.